-(31)% Change in "Gross Revenues" - "Gross Revenues" are defined as all gross revenues of the SCR and its subsidiaries excluding any one-time non-recurring revenue, bad debts and amounts arising solely due to a change in generally accepted accounting principles.
-Gross revenues attributable to a new business are not included in the calculation of gross revenues until such new business has been a new business of SCR for at least 24 months.
+- 40) % Change in "Gross Revenues" "Gross Revenues" are defined as all gross revenues of the SCR and its subsidiaries excluding any one-time non-recurring revenue, bad debts and amounts arising solely due to a change in generally accepted accounting principles.
+Gross revenues attributable to a new business are not included in the calculation of gross revenues until such new business has been a new business of SCR for at least 24 months. - 41) Although the Annual Earnings Coverage Ratio for SCR's year ended December 31, 2015 was below 1.0x, SCR made all Distributions to Alaris in 2015 and has the cash available to continue to make Distributions in 2016.
+However, if mining activity remains slow in the regions in which SCR operates, for an extended period of time, we may have to alter the distribution schedule from SCR. - 42) The first reset to SCR's distribution was January 1, 2016. - 43) The Annual Earnings Coverage Ratio for SCR's year ended December 31, 2014 was based on internal unaudited results provided by SCR and was reported as 2.0x.
+After receiving audited results the number changed to 1.88x.

-- (32) The Annual Distribution from SCR will not be adjusted until January 1, 2016 and will be based on a rolling average of financial results for 2015/2014 versus 2014/2013.
-Therefore, the \$6.4 million Annual Distribution will not change until that point and no percentage change in SCR's performance metric will be reported until then. - (33) The Annual Earnings Coverage Ratio for SCR's year ended December 31, 2014 is based on internal unaudited results provided by SCR. - (34) The Annual Earnings Coverage Ratio for the year ended December 31, 2013 included in the 2013 AIF was 2.15 and was based on internal unaudited financial results calculated on a proforma basis using the capital structure in place since the contribution in May 2013.
-The actual number came in at 1.60 for that time period, on a proforma basis, after recalculating it with audited statements.